Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: Related Work

 \textbf{Model Stealing.} Although model watermarking is very effective in verifying ownership, it becomes vulnerable when adversaries employ attacks to attempt to remove the watermark.
-In the scenario of a white-box attack, the adversary can obtain the parameter weights of the model, so that some classic means of defending against backdoor attacks, such as fine-tuning and pruning \cite{liu2018fine}, can easily remove the model watermark.
+In the scenario of a white-box attack, the adversary can obtain the parameter weights of the model, allowing classic defense mechanisms against backdoor attacks, such as fine-tuning and pruning \cite{liu2018fine}, to easily eliminate the model watermark.
 In a more realistic case, black-box attacks such as distillation \cite{hinton2015distilling} and model extraction \cite{orekondy2019knockoff} can also steal clean models without watermarks through API queries of the source model.
 In particular, model extraction \cite{orekondy2019knockoff} is a functionality stealing method and is regarded as the most powerful black box attack currently \cite{lukas2022sok,kim2023margin}.
 Some recent work \cite{bansal2022certified,kim2023margin} claims to be resistant to functionality stealing, however under some restrictions.
 For example, random smoothing \cite{bansal2022certified} requires limiting the size of perturbation for functionality stealing, while margin-based \cite{kim2023margin} requires the attacker to use the same training data set as the source model.
 Our approach effectively mitigates functionality theft in the most challenging and realistic scenarios.
 This includes situations where the attacker can employ an entirely different dataset, either mirroring the distribution of the source model training set or utilizing a completely unrelated dataset for model extraction.